Reds vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 52 hits with eight doubles, a triple, three home runs, 12 walks and 24 RBI.
+- Hoerner has eight doubles, a triple, three home runs, 13 walks and 25 RBI (54 total hits).
 He's also stolen 11 bases.

 Hoerner Recent Games